vangav/vos_backend/README/01_project_contents.md

 # project's contents

+following is a brief explanantion for the contents of each of the project's top level directories

 ### [apache-cassandra-2.1.2](https://github.com/vangav/vos_backend/tree/master/apache-cassandra-2.1.2)
 + this is the cassandra used by vangav backend
 + in dev mode, it's automatically used by all the services generated using vangav backend